 Valoya LED Light, Spectrum AP673L – CRI Value 60

-To achieve these types of LED light spectra, Valoya has conducted more than 400 large scale trials over the past 8 years.
+To achieve these types of LED light spectra, Valoya has invested significant efforts in research.
+This is reflected in more than 600 large scale trials over the past 12 years.
 To learn more about Valoya’s patented spectra, please click here.